paulveillard/cybersecurity-secrets-management/hashicorp-vault/readme.md

 - Configuration Files – Teams consolidate sensitive data in configuration files.
 Generally, these files contain only material required by a single application or service, however, teams occasionally maintain “master config” files.
 These files possess secrets for multiple services and allow teams to maintain only a single manifest.‍

 - Encrypted Secrets – Teams frequently check-in source code or configuration files which contain encrypted secrets.
 These secrets must be “unpacked” by either an encryption service or with a decryption key provided to the application.

+1.3 The Solution

+Secrets management tools help companies securely store, transmit, and manage sensitive digital authentication credentials such as passwords, SSH keys, API keys, database passwords, certificates like TLS/SSL certificates or private certificates, tokens, encryption keys, privileged credentials, and other secrets.

+Companies use these tools to manage their secrets across their IT ecosystem centrally.
+These tools reduce the risks associated with poor and manual secrets management, such as hardcoding secrets into scripts, using default passwords, sharing passwords, and not rotating credentials.
+Secrets management tools replace fragmented and manual secrets management and provide central visibility, oversight, and management of a company’s credentials, keys, and other secrets across departments.
+Most commonly, these tools are used by software developers, security professionals, and IT operations teams (DevOps or DevSecOps).

+Secrets management tools are similar to but more robust than encryption key management software, which focuses on the storage, use, and rotation of encryption keys.
+Similarly, there is an overlap between secrets management and privileged access management (PAM) software.
+While security-focused PAM solutions offer secrets management, they also offer more robust security functions for enforcing least privilege policies with access controls, monitoring and recording privileged sessions, and alerting suspicious activity.
+Some secrets management solutions are built into platforms or cloud providers directly.
+In contrast, other solutions augment that functionality by offering a universal and centralized approach to secrets management, regardless of platform, using integrations.

+To qualify for the Secrets Management category, a product must:

+Centrally manage keys and other secrets

+Securely store secrets with encryption and tokenization

+Automate pushing secrets to applications and infrastructure

+Create audit trail of secrets use and lifecycle

+In recent years, several excellent projects have emerged to combat the increasing complex problem.
+They are dedicated secret management services and vendors like Keywhiz, Azure Key Vault, Hashicorp Vault, for more vendors.
+While these solutions are excellent, we will only discuss Vault for the sake of simplicity.